spacexnu/adlermedrado.com.br/content/_index.md

 Currently working on AI-powered log analysis, NLP-based data extraction, and decentralized, censorship-resistant tools.

+I’m also building [FraudTalon](https://fraudtalon.com)—an AI-powered platform that detects phishing, scams, and online fraud in emails, images, and URLs—created after too many “is this real?” questions from my family and friends.

 All while finishing a History degree and staying deeply embedded in hacker culture.

 ---